 The bird comes back and whispers to me every couple of years - I've come to think of it as my spirit guide.
 Although it terrifies me, it also reassures me in a weird kind of way.
 As long as it's around, I'll still be a writer and not just a drunk with weird ideas he can't express.

-The bird's most recent appeareance was last year, and the next morning I had an idea.
-THE EXILED, my Darkfuse novel is a way of making sense of that dream - I think I got close to the heart of it.
+The bird came to me a few years back, and the next morning I had an idea forming, a murder mystery that led to a place of legend and horror, a myth.
+THE EXILED is a way of making sense of that dream - I think I got close to the heart of it.

 Will we talk about the black bird?

 When several young girls are abducted from various locations in Edinburgh, Detective John Grainger and his brother Alan, a reporter, investigate the cases from different directions.
 The abductor is cunning, always one step ahead, and the only clue he leaves behind at each scene are the brutalized corpses of black swans.